Stroke tells of my brush with fate.

 Much of this site is about healthy choice foods; today we highlight the importance of a green salad, to which a few colours have been added.

-In one meal like this you have achieved your eight mandatory coloured foods per day that will extend your life immeasurably.
+In one meal like this you have achieved your eight mandatory coloured foods per day that will extend your life immeasurably, helping to prevent catastrophes like a stroke.

 Yes, butter is back, on our low GI bread, in this case spread with mulberry jam.

-Then there's several different kinds of lettuce, hummus and cheese for protein, green and red peppadews, radishes and tomatoes, green beans and a chilie.
+Then there's several different kinds of lettuce, hummus and cheese for protein, green and red peppadews, radishes and tomatoes, green beans and a chili.

 Really, healthy choice foods can be enjoyed daily; if you want to live long in the land without a litany of complaints taking you to the doctor, and bucketloads of pills.
 It's no coincidence that we take no medication at all; the last was for a nasty sinusitis eighteen months ago.